When God closes one door, He opens another.

 Dozens of trees, a Martin (the Park mascot) birdhouse, flagpole, playground equipment and more have been added in honor or in memory of special people in the lives’ of donors.
 Membership, rentals, grants, and other forms of giving sustains the Park’s natural beauty.

-Planted on grassy hillside is a pristine Celebration Gazebo.
+A pristine Celebration Gazebo is planted on the grassy hillside.
 It bids welcome to a quiet moment of contemplation, guitar strumming, a picnic of laughter or maybe even – vows of eternal love.

 Century - old church breathes a new life.

 The Social Hall of St. Martin Heritage Park gives 3200 square feet of opportunity for indoor family fun or serious business.
 The facility including full kitchen, appliances, tables, chairs, serving-ware, and big screen TV is available to rent.
-Of course, handicap-friendly.
+Handicap-friendly, of course.

 Our mission is rooted in our heritage.